magfje/ahk-scripts/README.md

-# AHK Scripts Collection
+# My Personal AHK Scripts Collection

-A collection of portable, ready-to-use [AutoHotkey v2.0](https://www.autohotkey.com/) scripts for productivity, automation, and workflow enhancement on Windows.
+This is my personal collection of portable, ready-to-use [AutoHotkey v2.0](https://www.autohotkey.com/) scripts.
+I use these to boost productivity, automate repetitive tasks, and streamline my workflow on Windows.

 ---

 ## About

-- Each script is **standalone** and can be run directly with AutoHotkey v2.0.
+- Every script here is **standalone** and can be run directly with AutoHotkey v2.0.
-- All scripts are also designed to work seamlessly with the [AutoHotkey Script Manager](https://github.com/magfje/ahk-script-manager) for easy enabling/disabling and editing.
+- I also use these with the [AutoHotkey Script Manager](https://github.com/magfje/ahk-script-manager) for easy enabling, disabling, and editing.
-- No hardcoded user paths—scripts are portable and easy to configure.
+- All scripts are portable—no hardcoded user paths, and easy to configure for your own setup.

 ---